GOCompetition/C2DataUtilities/README.md

 # C2DataUtilities

 GO Competition Challenge 2 Utility Codes.
+Challenge 3 Utility Codes are under development and will appear as C3DataUtilities here.
-Routines to process input and solution files for dataset checking and solution scoring
+Routines to process input and solution files for dataset checking and solution scoring.

 # data_utilities Python package